awsdocs/amazon-redshift-developer-guide/doc_source/copy-usage_notes-copy-from-json.md

 ## Loss of numeric precision<a name="copy-usage-json-rounding"></a>

 You might lose precision when loading numbers from data files in JSON format to a column that is defined as a numeric data type\.
-Some floating point values are not represented exactly in computer systems\.
+Some floating point values aren't represented exactly in computer systems\.
 As a result, data you copy from a JSON file might not be rounded as you expect\.
 To avoid a loss of precision, we recommend using one of the following alternatives:
 + Represent the number as a string by enclosing the value in double quotation characters\.
 + Use [ROUNDEC](copy-parameters-data-conversion.md#copy-roundec) to round the number instead of truncating\.
 + Instead of using JSON or Avro files, use CSV, character\-delimited, or fixed\-width text files\.